ntnu-arl/mbplanner_ros/README.md

 ### Select the mapping framework
 The planner supports two mapping frameworks: Voxblox and Octomap
 #### Voxblox
 By default, the planner is compiled with Voxblox.
 Voxblox can be used with two mapping modes, Euclidean Signed Distance Fields (ESDF) and Truncated Signed Distance Fields (TSDF).
-By default TSDF is used in which the distance(to the closest occiped voxel) of a voxel is truncated to a fixed value.
+By default TSDF is used in which the distance (to the closest occupied voxel) of a voxel is truncated to a fixed value.
 In order to switch to ESDF make the following changes:
 In the file ``` planner_common/include/planner_common/map_manager_voxblox_impl.h``` comment the following line:
 ```C++